Exploring Three Growth Companies With High Insider Ownership On SIX Swiss Exchange

 Simply Wall St Growth Rating: ★★★★☆☆

-Overview: Swissquote Group Holding Ltd is a global provider of online financial services catering to retail, affluent, and institutional clients, with a market capitalization of approximately CHF 4.34 billion.
+Overview: Swissquote Group Holding Ltd offers a range of online financial services for retail, affluent, and professional institutional clients globally, with a market capitalization of approximately CHF 4.34 billion.

-Operations: The company generates revenue primarily through leveraged Forex and securities trading, amounting to CHF 101.09 million and CHF 429.78 million respectively.
+Operations: The company generates revenue primarily through leveraged Forex and securities trading, with segments producing CHF 101.09 million and CHF 429.78 million respectively.

 Insider Ownership: 11.4%

-Swissquote Group Holding Ltd, a Swiss-based company, has demonstrated significant growth with earnings up 38.3% last year and forecasts predicting further annual growth of 14.3%.
-This outpaces the broader Swiss market's forecasted growth.
-Despite slower revenue increase predictions at 10.6% annually, this still exceeds the market average.
-The firm's high insider ownership aligns with strong corporate governance expectations, though no recent insider trading activity was reported.
-Trading at a notable discount to estimated fair value suggests potential undervaluation.
+Swissquote Group Holding, a Swiss growth company with high insider ownership, is trading at 18.6% below its estimated fair value, suggesting potential undervaluation.
+The firm's earnings grew by 38.3% last year and are forecasted to increase annually by 14.3%, outpacing the Swiss market's average of 8.2%.
+Despite this robust profit growth, revenue is expected to grow at a slower rate of 10.6% per year compared to higher market averages.

-Dive into the specifics of Swissquote Group Holding here with our thorough growth forecast report.
+Navigate through the intricacies of Swissquote Group Holding with our comprehensive analyst estimates report here.

-The valuation report we've compiled suggests that Swissquote Group Holding's current price could be inflated.
+Our expertly prepared valuation report Swissquote Group Holding implies its share price may be too high.

-Unlock our comprehensive list of 16 Fast Growing SIX Swiss Exchange Companies With High Insider Ownership by clicking here.
+Discover the full array of 16 Fast Growing SIX Swiss Exchange Companies With High Insider Ownership right here.

 Explore high-performing small cap companies that haven't yet garnered significant analyst attention.